k2-fsa/sherpa/docs/source/ncnn/install/aarch64-embedded-linux.rst

 .. warning::

   You can use any toolchain that is suitable for your platform.
-The toolchain we use below is just an example.
+The toolchain the command below is only an example.

 Visit `<https://releases.linaro.org/components/toolchain/binaries/latest-7/aarch64-linux-gnu/>`_
 to download the toolchain.